What to Know About Tuition & Fees

 How Does California University of Management and Sciences Measure Up To Other Schools?

 For nationwide, regional and statewide comparisons, view the following table to see how California University of Management and Sciences measures up to other schools.

 How Much Will Tuition & Fees Be for California University of Management and Sciences?

-Full-time undergraduate students at California University of Management and Sciences paid $9,570 in tuition and fees for the 2016 - 2017 school year, prior to modifications for financial aid. $9,360 was the cost of tuition. $210 was fees.
+In the 2016 - 2017 school year, regular undergrads at California University of Management and Sciences were charged $9,570, prior to corrections for financial need. $9,360 was the cost of tuition. $210 was fees.

 As opposed to public colleges, California University of Management and Sciences does not offer a tuition discount to residents of the state.

 Fees and tuition prices quoted on this page do not include room and board, which will increase your costs.
 However, many students wind up having to pay under full tuition because they get financial aid as well as other discounts.

 View the following table to see 2016 - 2017 academic year costs.

 Go to the Part Time Tuition & Fees page to find out more.